mergeability/mergeable/docs/README.md

   </p>
 </details>
 <br>
-**Descriptions**: Ensure all Pull Requests have a description so that reviewers have context.
+**Description**: Ensure all Pull Requests have a description so that reviewers have context.
 <details><summary>🔖 See Recipe</summary>
   <p>